 Check the laws of the country your site is operating in.
 Laws can vary widely depending on country and sometimes even by region.
 In Spain, for instance, you are allowed to sell the growing box for cannabis and cannabis seeds, but not the plant itself.

 Decide on the action you want the filter to take.
-Should It refuse, send to manual moderation or is it just a test filter that shouldn’t take any action other than highlighting the ads that would’ve been caught?
-In Implio the default action is to accept any ads that don’t match the filter automatically, but you have full control over what happens to content that matches your rules.
+Should it refuse to send to manual moderation, or is it just a test filter that shouldn’t take any action other than highlighting the ads that would’ve been caught?
+In Implio, the default action is to accept any ads that don’t match the filter automatically, but you have full control over what happens to content that matches your rules.

-Now it is time to set up your rule.
+Now, it is time to set up your rule.
 Make sure that the rule pulls from the list and that you add exceptions to avoid false positives.
-For example, in step 2 we discovered that selling cannabis seeds are okay.
-As such, we must ensure our filter excludes “cannabis” + ”seeds”.
+For example, in step 2, we discovered that selling cannabis seeds is okay.
+As such, we must ensure our filter excludes “cannabis” + ”seeds.”